 The Media Studies Minor is available to all undergraduate students.
 You can opt to complete the full minor, or simply take one or two classes.
 The minor is structured to prepare students with the technical, aesthetic, and critical skills to leverage a range of media (visual, auditory, multimedia) across many genres (documentary, fiction, narrative) for use in professional careers.
-Click here for more info about required and elective courses in the Media Studies Minor.
+The Minor offers flexible and adaptable skills sets and pairs well with any major.
+Click here for more info.

 The Second Academic Concentration in Media Studies

 The Second Academic Concentration (SAC) in Media Studies is available to undergraduate Elementary Education majors.
 You can opt to complete the full SAC or simply take a few classes.
 The Media Studies SAC prepares future teachers with the creative and technical expertise to employ a range of media and technology in their future classrooms, including video, photo, audio, and more.
-Click here for more info about required and elective courses in the Media Studies SAC.
+Click here for more info.

 If you are interested in learning more, contact a Media Studies faculty member with your specific questions: